andialbrecht/sqlparse/README.rst

 .. docincludebegin

-:mod:`sqlparse` is a non-validating SQL parser for Python.
+sqlparse is a non-validating SQL parser for Python.
 It provides support for parsing, splitting and formatting SQL statements.

 The module is compatible with Python 2.7 and Python 3 (>= 3.4)